Entrepreneurs fight to defend Ukraine, keep businesses running - NewsBreak

 (Photos Courtesy Armour and Castings)

 Sofia says her husband and a fellow historic reenactor started a business making replicas of medieval jewelry and metalwork back in 2004.
 Now, Armour and Castings has customers around the world.
 She and her spouse came to the U.S. in January, only a month before the attack.
 The other six employees in their small business stayed in Kyiv.
-Although the bombing brought production temporarily to a halt, they were determined to fight to protect their home and their people in any way they could.Russian media falsely claims deaths in Bucha are fakes
+Although the bombing brought production temporarily to a halt, they were determined to fight to protect their home and their people in any way they could.In Bucha, Ukraine, burned, piled bodies among latest horrors

 When the attack came on Feb.
 24 , they had about 100 orders in progress.
 She says the first day, despite the explosions, the city transportation continued to run.
 By the next day, transportation stopped and evacuations began.
 They paid the team their salaries for the month and waited.